 The primary goal of the contest is to advance the science of microstructural analysis by providing an opportunity for those interested in material properties and characterization to display their work in print and electronic formats and communicate significant scientific information.
 There are six different classes of competition covering all fields of optical and electron microscopy.
 In Classes 1 through 3, multiple images and captions in a poster format are expected to be used to describe how metallography was used to help characterize a material or process, solve a problem, or to describe a unique or unusual technique.
 Classes 4 and 5 are for individual artistic images.
-Class 6 is a pilot class for 2022, aimed at engaging undergraduate students who may be unable or have limited access to the laboratory due to COVID-19 restrictions.
+Class 6 is a video class, aimed at engaging undergraduate students who may be unable or have limited access to the laboratory due to COVID-19 restrictions.
 This class is a video format on a topic of choice related to a specific material, family of material, a specific component, or a process for materials.
 Additional requirements are listed in the Requirements section.
+Topic must specify a problem that presented work goes towards solving.